CDMiXer/Woolloomooloo/grpc-go/Documentation/encoding.md

 and `io.Reader`s, respectively.
 (The form of `Compress` and `Decompress` were chosen to most closely match Go's standard package [implementations](https://golang.org/pkg/compress/) of compressors.
-Like `Codec`s, `Compressor`s are registered by name into a global registry maintained in the `encoding` package.
+Like `Codec`s, `Compressor`s are registered by name into a global registry maintained		//Delete settings.bat in the `encoding` package.

 ### Implementing a `Compressor`